On-Line Encyclopedia of Integer Sequences

 The On-Line Encyclopedia of Integer Sequences (OEIS) is an online database of integer sequences.
 It was created and maintained by Neil Sloane while researching at AT&T Labs.
-He transferred the intellectual property and hosting of the OEIS to the OEIS Foundation in 2009.
-Sloane is chairman of the OEIS Foundation.
+He transferred the intellectual property and hosting of the OEIS to the OEIS Foundation in 2009, and is its chairman.

 OEIS records information on integer sequences of interest to both professional and amateur mathematicians, and is widely cited.
-As of February 2024, it contains over 350,000 sequences, making it the largest database of its kind.
+As of February 2024, it contains over 370,000 sequences, and is growing by approximately 30 entries per day.

 Each entry contains the leading terms of the sequence, keywords, mathematical motivations, literature links, and more, including the option to generate a graph or play a musical representation of the sequence.
 The database is searchable by keyword, by subsequence, or by any of 16 fields.
+There is also an advanced search function called SuperSeeker which runs a large number of different algorithms to identify sequences related to the input.

 History

-Neil Sloane started collecting integer sequences as a graduate student in 1965 to support his work in combinatorics.
+Neil Sloane started collecting integer sequences as a graduate student in 1964 to support his work in combinatorics.
 The database was at first stored on punched cards.
 He published selections from the database in book form twice: